-It is not necessary to submit GRE scores for visiting graduate student applications.
+It is not necessary for visiting graduate student applicants to submit GRE scores.

 International Visiting Graduate applicants:

 - TOEFL Scores Please see International Applicants for details regarding the English proficiency requirements for graduate admission and TA appointments.
 If you are required to submit TOEFL scores, request ETS to electronically send official scores to the University of Washington using Institution Code 4854.
 (Department code is not required.)
-In order for your scores to arrive by the December 15 application deadline, you need to complete the tests no later than December 1.
+In order for your scores to arrive by the application deadline, you need to complete the tests no later than 10 days before the deadline.

 - Statement of Financial Ability: After you submit your application online, you must log back into the online application to access the form.